-Configuring SmartFlex routers is made easy by name and password protected web interface.
+Configuring routers is made easy by name and password-protected web interface.
 The interface provides detailed statistics about router activities, signal strength, system logs and more.
-The router supports both IPv4 and IPv6 protocols, the creation of secure VPN tunnels using technologies that include IPsec, OpenVPN and L2TP.
-The router also supports DHCP, NAT, NAT-T, DynDNS client, NTP, VRRP, control by SMS, backup of primary connection, multiple WANs, RADIUS authentication over WiFi and many other functions.
+The router supports both IPv4 and IPv6 protocols, the creation of secure VPN tunnels using technologies IPsec, OpenVPN and L2TP.
+The router also supports DHCP, NAT, NATT, DynDNS client, NTP, VRRP, control by SMS, backup of the primary connection, multiple WANs, RADIUS authentication on Ethernet, and many other functions.

-Additional diagnostic features designed to ensure continuous communication include automatic inspection of PPP connections, an automatic restart feature in case a connection is lost, and a hardware watchdog that monitors the status of the router.
-Using a start up script window, users can insert Linux scripts for various actions.
-Users may insert multiple scripts and the router can switch between configurations as needed.
+Additional diagnostic features designed to ensure continuous communication include automatic inspection of Mobile WAN connections, an automatic restart feature in case a connection is lost, and a hardware watchdog that monitors the status of the router.
+Using a startup script window, users can insert Linux scripts for various actions.
+Users may insert multiple scripts, and the router can switch between configurations as needed.
 Examples would include using SMS or checking the status of the binary input.
-SmartFlex routers can automatically update their configurations and firmware from a central server, allowing for mass reconfiguration of multiple routers at the same time.
+The routers can automatically update their configurations and firmware from a central server, allowing for mass reconfiguration of multiple routers simultaneously.

-1.5 Configuration Options
+1.6 WebAccess/DMP Configuration